 Ever needed to connect two computers together without going through a wireless network?
 I’ve previously written about how to connect two computers wirelessly using an ad-hoc wireless network, but it’s not as fast as being directly connected.

-If your computer are on a wired network, you can network two computers and then share files and folders, but it’s a lot of work!
-A crossover cable is another way to connect two computers and transfer data.
+If your computers are on a wired network, you can network two computers and then share files and folders, but it’s a lot of work!
+An easier way is to simply create a homegroup if you are running Windows 7 or higher.
+A third way is to use a crossover cable to connect two computers and transfer data.

 In order for this setup to work, there are a few things you need to make sure are setup or configured properly.
 I will try to go through all the different steps in this article.

 Step 1 – Configure IP Addresses

 Usually, if you are using a crossover cable to connect two computers, the computers are not connected to a LAN network.
 In this case, you will need to configure static IP addresses for each computer.